gefeiwang/gefeiwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral associate in the Yale School of Public Health, Department of Biostatistics.
+I am currently a postdoctoral associate in the Yale School of Public Health, Department of Biostatistics, jointly advised by Prof. Hongyu Zhao and Prof. Yize Zhao.
+I completed my Ph.D. at the Hong Kong University of Science and Technology, under the supervision of Prof. Can Yang and Prof. Yang Wang.

-My research interest includes deep learning with its applications in biological data analysis.
+My research interests include the development of machine learning and deep learning methdologies with applications in biological data analysis.

 <!-- # 🔥 News